qurator-spk/sbb_ocr_conf_eval/README.md

     --help                                         Show this message and exit

     plot:
-       -m,     --mods-info                         Add a MODS_INFO_FILE with the PPN metadata -r,     --show-results                      Show the light version of the results [ppn, ppn_page, mean_word, originInfo-publication0_dateIssued, genre-aad] (optional)
+       -m,     --mods-info                         Add a METADATA_FILE with the PPN metadata -r,     --show-results                      Show the light version of the results [ppn, ppn_page, mean_word, originInfo-publication0_dateIssued, genre-aad] (optional)
        -o,     --output                            Save the results and the description of the results to an OUTPUT_CSV_FILE (optional)
        -g,     --genre                             Choose a GENRE (optional)